h4x0rz4330/forking-haxorz/haxorz_SRS.md

 # **2. Overall Description**

 H@x0rz is a new and self-contained product.
 It is composed of two major systems: a web-based client and a web server.
-The web application is an interface for users to play the game, interact with other players, and make purchases for in-game items.
+The web application is an interface for users to play the game, interact with other players via in-game actions, and make purchases for in-game items.
 The web server handles connection between players and processes game commands and logic.
 (See Appendix B for an entity-relationship diagram describing this system.)

 There is only one class of user, which encompasses all users of the Application.
 The Application allows the user to perform the following actions:
 -	Register and login to a user account